Inferara/inferara.com/content/research/index.md

 # Research at Inferara

-At the core of Inferara's mission lies a steadfast commitment to advancing the field of #Web3 security through continuous and rigorous research.
-Our research efforts are both the heartbeat and the braintrust of our operations, driving innovation and ensuring that the solutions we provide are not just current, but also future-ready.
+We research because we believe that the rigorous foundational justification and theoretical evaluation together form the key to future success.
+We do not speculate, rather, prove our thoughts by pedantic analysis of existing literature, publications, and other available sources.

 ## Our Research Domains

+**Web3 Security**

+Web3 security domain consists of but is not limited security of the blockchain code itself along with the DApps code security.
+And these two we consider as our research result target application area.

 **Mathematical Theorem Proving**

-We delve into the complexities of mathematical theorem proving with a focus on creating airtight security protocols for blockchain applications.
-Our work seeks to push the boundaries of what is possible in automated reasoning systems and formal verification methods.
-We use Rocq (Coq) as our primary theorem prover.
+Our work seeks to extend what is possible in automated reasoning systems and formal verification methods.
+We use Rocq (Coq) and TLA+ as our main tools.

 **Code Correctness**

-Code is the bedrock of all digital systems, and its correctness is non-negotiable.
-Our research centers on developing methodologies that ensure code operates exactly as intended, eliminating vulnerabilities and enhancing reliability.
+We concentrate on developing methodologies that ensure code operates exactly as intended, eliminating vulnerabilities and enhancing reliability.
+The approach we push is to use formal specifications and formal proofs for the critical code segments from the very first development stage.

-**Smart Contract Security**

-As smart contracts become the backbone of an increasing number of digital transactions, their integrity is paramount.
-Our team investigates new ways to secure these contracts through formal methods to certify the correctness of implementations according to specifications, thereby eliminating flaws in contract logic.

-## Our Approach
+## Our Vision

-We believe in a collaborative approach to research, often partnering with academic institutions, technology think tanks, and industry experts to challenge, inspire, and elevate our work.
-Inferara is not just about solving the problems of today; we are also constantly thinking ahead to preempt the security challenges of tomorrow and building the systems to withstand them.

-Our dedication to research and development is unwavering, and we regularly publish our findings to contribute to the collective knowledge of the #Web3 community.
-At Inferara, we're not just observing the evolution of digital security; we're defining it.
+1. We want to prove the formal properties of code on the models we develop using inductive reasoning.

+2. We want to support abstract parameters as well as an instantiation of those parameters.

+3. We want to build proofs in a minimalistic and clear way using a small trusted codebase; excluding machinery code generation.

+4. We would like to have a framework that not only provides these things but also has good support for “programming in the large” and building abstractions.

 ---